evollu/react-native-fcm/README.md

 Great, how do I configure for FCM?
 It is up to you!
 FCM is just a bridging library that passes notification into javascript world.
 You can define your own NSDictionary and pass it into notification.

+#### Javascript code doesn't run when iOS app is killed
+React Native's content is not available when app is waken up by notification.
+There is a way for Android to init a RN context in background but I haven't found an iOS way yet.
+PR is welcomed if you find a way.

 #### I want to show notification when app is in foreground
 Use `show_in_foreground` attribute to tell app to show banner even if the app is in foreground.
 NOTE: this flag doesn't work for Android push notification, use `custom_notification` to achieve this.